alwaysgreenhq/alwaysgreen/INSTALLATION_VALIDATION_README.md

    - Event processing validation
    - Application logging check

-This provides a comprehensive one-click validation path for ensuring Nova CI-Rescue is properly installed and fully operational!
+This provides a comprehensive one-click validation path for ensuring AlwaysGreen CI-Rescue is properly installed and fully operational!